 Employment projections for the wider Central Station Precinct (that includes the full development site) are shown in Table 8.
 Small area employment projections should be considered on a precinct level or sub-LGA basis, rather than for small, standalone areas like the Central Precinct development.
-This recognises that different parts of a precinct will operate within the same submarket, and that development in line with projections could be accommodated in different parts of the broader precinct.
+This recognises that different parts of a precinct will operate within the same sub-market, and that development in line with projections could be accommodated in different parts of the broader precinct.

-These statistics are sourced from Transport for NSW's travel zone projections, which are used for transport planning and strategic planning purposes across NSW Government.
-In the absence of more up to date data, these projections are based upon the 2016 ABS Census.
+These statistics are sourced from TfNSW's travel zone projections, which are used for transport planning and strategic planning purposes across NSW Government.